gmc-code/PC-Python/docs/turtle/turtle_circles.rst

         .. tab-item:: Q

-            Complete the code to draw a ring of circles as in the image by putitng in arguments to the draw_ring_of_circles calls.
+            Complete the code to draw a ring of circles as in the image by putitng in arguments to the draw_ring_of_circles calls, by replacing the XXXs.

             .. image:: images/rings_of_circles.png
                 :scale: 75 %